Puerto Rico and Vieques Island

 Things To Do

 There are two main towns on Vieques – Isabella and Esperanza.
 Isabella is on the north side of the island and a “city center”.
-Worth a drive and a visit, but I would recommend staying closer to Esperanza.
+Worth a drive and a visit, but I would recommend staying closer to or in Esperanza.
 This is a bohemian beach town and closer to the best beaches.
 They have a little strip of great restaurants with fresh seafood and tropical drinks.
 You can also hire various boating and water excursion tours there.

-This is a must-do.
-You’ll be with a small group and have your own kayak to explore the bio-luminescent bay as the sun goes down.
-TIP: It’s not called Mosquito Bay for nothing.
-Good bug spray is a must – mainly just for before and after the paddle.
 They claim to be the brightest bioluminescent bay in the world.
-While you can do the trip anytime, it is best planned as close to a full moon as possible.
+While you can do the trip anytime, it is best planned as far from a full moon as possible.
 Click the image here to link for more information.

 This was so enjoyable and romantic.
 The bay is very shallow and calm, and your guide will keep your small group together as you weave in and out of the mangroves.
 I’d never seen anything like it.